 The architecture of a revolution is inclusive

-One of the most heartwarming feats of a revolution, and one that every architect and urban planner should be proud of, is that the established borders between communities were broken to an irreversible degree, one which drove the rich into slums and the poor into contemporary towers, women towards our podiums and stages, and men towards our delicate art galleries.
+One of the most heartwarming feats of a revolution, and one that every architect and the urban planner should be proud of, is that the established borders between communities were broken to an irreversible degree, one which drove the rich into slums and the poor into contemporary towers, women towards our podiums and stages, and men towards our delicate art galleries.
 Schools and retirement homes stood hand-in-hand, and churches and mosques filled alike to unprecedented degrees.

 We often consider the communities our projects are intended for as exclusive, yet only a short-sighted architect would irk at the notion of unintended communities occupying those spaces in new ways.